arjunmahishi/flow.nvim/README.md

 # run-code

-A simple plugin to quickly run a snippet of code without ever leaving neovim.
-This is especially useful when you are writing/debugging scripts
+A lightweight neovim plugin to quickly run a snippet of code (in the context of the current file you’re editing) without ever leaving neovim.
+Gives you a slight boost in productivity by helping you automate parts of your development workflow.
+Has a pretty cool integration with telescope

 ## Installation